February sees the first international premiere of Belongings (by Laura and composer Lewis Murphy) at Minnesota Opera.

-In January Laura leads ‘Create and Sing’ teacher training workshops for the Royal Opera House.
+In March Laura leads more ‘Create and Sing’ teacher training workshops for the Royal Opera House.

-Between September and November Laura works with After Eden Productions and Kentish Town Primary school towards an abridged performance of Brundibar as part of this incredible event at the Jewish Museum, London.
+Between September and November Laura worked with After Eden Productions and Kentish Town Primary school towards an abridged performance of Brundibar as part of this incredible event at the Jewish Museum, London.

 Laura joined the panel for the end-of-day discussion at the 2019 OBERTO conference, on the theme of ‘The Canon Reloaded’, in September.